matthewscharles/instrument-maker/documentation/manual/im-dictionary.md

 ***Common Terms and information***

-**Tone** is used instead of thee word sound as sound implies you can hear it however instrument maker supports other ways of sensing the output of audio.
+**Tone** is used instead of the word sound, as sound implies you can hear it however instrument maker supports other ways of sensing the output.

-**Instrument maker is** a more user friendly way of accessing a  compute programming language called **pure data,**
+**Instrument maker is** a more user friendly way of accessing a  computer programming language called **Pure Data,**

 **when you write a programme  it will save as a .pd file**

- **a programme is code to tell a computer what too do**
+ **a programme is code to tell a computer what to do**

-a pin is
+a pin is ...

-Anything that start im.
-Is called a object in this  context
+Anything that start im. is called a object in this context

 To make a new object click put object or CTRL + 1